Analysis | What Joe Manchin doesn’t like about Build Back Better

 Manchin has also cited the building omicron wave of the coronavirus as a reason not to spend more right now.
 He says there is too much uncertainty in the economy to inject trillions of new spending.

-It’s a fundamentally different way of looking at this legislation than is the rest of the Democratic Party, which says expanding the federal safety net is precisely what the economy needs right now.
+That’s a fundamentally different take in the legislation compared with the view of the rest of the Democratic Party, which says expanding the federal safety net is precisely what the economy needs right now.

 Climate proposals

 This fall, Manchin got the party to drop its marquee climate plan, a proposal to phase out coal plants.
 It threatened Biden’s efforts to make the United States carbon neutral as soon as possible.
-Now, he’s saying no to what would still be one of the only comprehensive climate pieces of legislation in America.
+Now, he’s saying no to what would still be one of the only comprehensive pieces of climate legislation in the United States.

-Manchin is chair of the Senate’s energy committee, which deals with climate change.
+Manchin is chair of the Senate Energy Committee, which deals with climate change.
 He argued that the government shouldn’t get involved in changes already happening in the private sector.

 What Manchin didn’t say was that he makes hundreds of thousands of dollars a year from his family coal company.
-Only a small portion of that is in a blind trust, report The Post’s Michael Kranish and Anna Phillips.
+Only a small portion of that is in a blind trust, report The Washington Post’s Michael Kranish and Anna Phillips.
 (This is totally within the rule book of Congress, by the way.)

-Manchin, Sen. Bernie Sanders (I-Vt.), said, “doesn’t have the guts to stand up to powerful special interests.”
+Manchin “doesn’t have the guts to stand up to powerful special interests,” said Sen. Bernie Sanders (I-Vt.).

 Paid family leave and other family-focused items

-In large part because of Manchin, Democrats already dropped a 12-week paid family leave proposal and free community college from the legislation.
+In large part because of Manchin, Democrats already dropped a proposals for 12-week paid family leave and free community college from the legislation.
 (The bill passed the House in November.)

-And they only extended an expanded child tax credit, which has lifted millions of children out of poverty, for another year.
-That credit expired entirely at the end of 2021, meaning millions of families won’t get any checks in January.
+And they extended an expanded child tax credit — which has lifted millions of children out of poverty — for only another year.
+That credit expires entirely at the end of 2021, meaning millions of families won’t get any payments in January.

 Manchin has opposed continuing the child tax credit as it is.
-He wants education and work requirements, an anathema to many in his party.
+He wants education and work requirements, anathema to many in his party.

 These West Virginians would be affected if Manchin restricts who can get the expanded child tax credit